ToddGFP/Tracer/README.md

 # Tracer

 Tracer is a Memory game for iOS written by Todd Gibbons with SwiftUI, Combine and UIKit.
-I hope this project is helpful to other game developers, with its relatively simple MVVM architecture.
+I hope this project is helpful to other game developers with its relatively simple MVVM architecture.
 Tracer is available on the iOS App Store <a href="https://apps.apple.com/us/app/tracer-a-memory-game/id6477837958">Here</a>.<!-- and my developer portfolio is available <a href="http://toddgibbons.com/apps">Here</a>.-->

 **Notes:**